freeCodeCamp/learn-sql-by-building-a-student-database-part-2/TUTORIAL.md

 - Use the `SELECT`, `FROM`, `WHERE`, and `IS NOT NULL` keywords with `*` to view the suggested rows
 - Here's an example: `SELECT <columns> FROM <table> WHERE <condition>;`
-- The condition you want is `gpa IS NULL`
+- The condition you want is `gpa IS NOT NULL`
-- Enter `SELECT * FROM students WHERE gpa IS NULL;` in the psql prompt
+- Enter `SELECT * FROM students WHERE gpa IS NOT NULL;` in the psql prompt
 - Enter `psql --username=freecodecamp --dbname=students` in the terminal to log into the psql prompt if you aren't already

 ## 1740. psql SELECT WHERE major IS NULL